Setup VPC peering on AWS with Qovery

 This part needs to be done through the Qovery console.

-In the cluster settings, under the Network tab, click ADD ROUTE
+In the cluster settings, under the Network tab, click Add Network

 AWS VPC Qovery Route Table add route